Clianthus

+Description and taxonomy

 Kakabeak grows to around two metres high, with spreading branches producing leaf stalks up to 15 cm long bearing several pairs of small leaflets.
 They usually flower from spring through to early summer, but can flower twice a year or even year round.

 Joseph Banks and Daniel Solander collected specimens of Clianthus in 1769 and C. puniceus was described in 1835.
 William Colenso identified two species of Clianthus as early as 1847 and described C. maximus in 1885.
 However Thomas Kirk reduced C. maximus to a variety of C. puniceus in 1899.
 Peter Heenan reinstated C. maximus as a separate species in 2000.

 Clianthus forms a clade with the genus Carmichaelia, New Zealand broom.
 Together they form a larger clade with the Australian genus Swainsona and the New Zealand Montigena (scree pea).
 Sturt's desert pea, Swainsona formosa, has some similarities to kakabeak and was initially placed in the genus Clianthus.
 The fourth genus of New Zealand native legumes is Sophora, represented by eight species of kowhai.
+The floral emblem of South Australia, Swainsona formosa, formerly Clianthus dampieri, is similar.

+History

+Clianthus was traditionally cultivated by the Ngāi Tai ki Tāmaki people.
+The plants were used for nitrogen fixation of the kūmara plantations on Motukaraka Island, and the flowers for elaborate garlands for high-ranking women.

 Kakabeak featured on New Zealand's definitive stamps from 1960 to 1969, initially on the pre-decimal 2d stamp, and then on its replacement 2c stamp from 1967.

-The floral emblem of South Australia, Swainsona formosa, formerly Clianthus dampieri, is similar.